Sunday, April 20, 2014

 Red Baron loves books.
 Unfortunately, I have too little time (left) to read all that I once bought, still buy, and want to read.
 My love for books started with fairy tales.
 By the way, my blog about My Fairy Tales is the second most read of all my blogs so far.

-The other day I read an article in the Frankfurter Allgemeine Zeitung (FAZ) about an early Frankfurt book fair.
-I knew that before the war, Leipzig and not Frankfurt was Germany's place for books, but with the German division, West Germany revived the Frankfurt Book Fair.
-Now my country has the luxury of two book fairs when paper books are increasingly replaced by electronic media.
+The other day, I read an article in the Frankfurter Allgemeine Zeitung (FAZ) about an early Frankfurt book fair.
+I knew that before the war, Leipzig, not Frankfurt, was Germany's center of book publishing, but after the German division, West Germany revived the Frankfurt Book Fair.
+Now my country has the luxury of two book fairs, even as paper books are increasingly replaced by electronic media.

 Philipp Erasmus Reich (©Wikipedia)